 To impart the students with the knowledge, skills and competencies of Talent Management and also examine its impact on the long term health of an organization.
 To understand the concept of detachment while holding positions of power as enunciated by Bhagawan Sri Sathya Sai Baba.

-- Explain the role the HR function plays in the success of Business. - Explain how important it is to value, and retain talent by ensuring engagement
+- · Explain the role the HR function plays in the success of Business. - · Explain how important it is to value, and retain talent by ensuring engagement

-1. .
-Introduction to Talent Management:
+1. Introduction to Talent Management: 02 hrs

 Talent Management Cycle - Meaning and Scope

-b.
 The Importance of Talent Management in Organizations

 2. Competencies in Talent Management 06 hrs

 a.
 Formulating Competencies

 b.
 Fundamentals of Competency Modelling

 c.
 Using the Competency Model

 3. Performance Appraisals in Talent Management Process 04 hrs

-4. Role and significance of Career Planning and Succession Planning in Ta alent
+4. alent Management

-Management 04 hrs
+04 hrs

 5. Training and Development 04 hrs

 6. Coaching for Talent 04 hrs

 7. Compensation Management and its linkage with Talent Management 04 hrs

 8. Driving the Culture of Excellence through Talent Management 06 hrs

 9. Case studies and Seminar Presentations 18 hrs